Looking for places to make cheap copies? We’ve got you covered.

-Once or twice a year you might need to make a photocopy of an important document before it gets mailed off to the insurance agency, government agency.
-Or, maybe you need copies more often because you’re launching a business and printing on an inkjet is too expensive or time-consuming to do at home.
+Once or twice a year you might need to make a photocopy of an important document before it gets mailed off to the insurance agency, a government agency.

-No matter the reason why you need to make copies, there are plenty of locations near you to make copies for cheap, even in our ever-increasing digital world!
+No matter the reason why you need to make copies, there are plenty of locations near you to use a copier for cheap, even in our ever-increasing digital world!

 Before you go to your local copy store, you might be able to get copies for free at these places first.
 Free copies can be just as good as paid copies.